JohnCoene/waiter/README.md

 # waiter

-Loading screens for Shiny; programatically show and hide partial or full page loading screens, comes with multiple spinners.
+Loading screens for Shiny; programmatically show and hide partial or full page loading screens with spinners or loading bars.

 * [Features](#features)
 * [Installation](#installation)